So the NFL thinks peaceful protest is a bigger problem than domestic violence?

 Let’s look at some stats: in the 2017 NFL draft alone, three men who were tapped to join the league had been accused of violence against women — Gareon Conley (sexual assault), Joe Mixon (physical assault), and Caleb Brantley (physical assault).
 While, later, Conley was not charged and the case against Brantley was dismissed, the NFL still considered both players while the investigations were ongoing; Mixon was charged, and all three men currently play for the league.
 Colin Kaepernick does not.

 Again, in 2017, a video surfaced of the Dallas Cowboys running back Ezekiel Elliott allegedly pulling down a woman’s top and exposing one of her breasts at a St. Patrick’s Day parade.
 The NFL didn’t immediately comment, even though this video came out after Elliott had already been accused of domestic abuse by an ex-girlfriend in the summer of 2016.
 These domestic violence allegations resulted in a six-game suspension ruling, which Elliott appealed.
 The suspension was placed on hold three times before he finally served it.
-Elliott still plays for the NFL.
+Elliott still plays for the NFL. false

 In March of this year, the Seattle Seahawks cut Trevone Boykin from the team for allegedly breaking his girlfriend’s jaw.
 And during the same month, the Oakland Raiders released Aldon Smith after it was alleged that he bit his girlfriend’s wrist and threw her around a room.